algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 }
 ```

 It takes 9 seconds when you compile it with `gcc -O3`.

-The 1-3 second advantage over Java and PyPy can be explained as the additional time of JIT-compilation.
-It doesn't seem like a lot, but we haven't yet taken advantage of a far better C compiler ecosystem.
+It doesn't seem like a huge improvement — the 1-3 second advantage over Java and PyPy can be attributed to the additional time of JIT-compilation — but we haven't yet taken advantage of a far better C compiler ecosystem.
 If we add `-march=native` and `-ffast=math` flags, time suddenly goes down to 0.6 seconds!

-What happened here is we communicated the compiler the exact model of CPU we are running (`-march=native`) and gave it freedom to rearrange floating-point computations (`-ffast=math`), and so it took advantage of it, most importantly using vectorization — an architecture-specific technique we will study in detail later in chapter 3.
+What happened here is we [communicated to the compiler](/hpc/compilation/flags/) the exact model of the CPU we are running (`-march=native`) and gave it the freedom to rearrange [floating-point computations](/hpc/arithmetic/float) (`-ffast=math`), and so it took advantage of it and used [vectorization](/hpc/simd) to achieve this speedup.

+It's not like it is impossible to tune the JIT-compilers of PyPy and Java to achieve the same performance without significant changes to the source code, but it is certainly easier for languages that compile directly to native code.

 ### BLAS

-Finally, let's look what an expert-optimized implementation is capable of.
-We will test an optimized linear algebra library called [OpenBLAS](https://www.openblas.net/).
-The easiest way to use it is to go back to Python and call it from `numpy`:
+Finally, let's take a look at what an expert-optimized implementation is capable of.
+We will test a widely-used optimized linear algebra library called [OpenBLAS](https://www.openblas.net/).
+The easiest way to use it is to go back to Python and just call it from `numpy`:

 ```python
 import time